 Writing with pen and paper may be more and more of a rarity these days, but there’s something quite charming about writing an old-fashioned diary.
 It’s personal and gives you a lot of freedom — you can write (and draw) whatever you want.
 Don’t overthink it or worry about making it sound good; just have fun.
 You’ll love reading it back in a few years’ time.

 Start a travel blog

-On the other hand, you might want to create something others will read, in which case a blog is the perfect choice!
-Share the link with your loved ones before you go and they’ll be able to keep up with all your adventures, plus you might also help some fellow travellers along the way.
+On the other hand, you might want to create something others will read, in which case a blog is a perfect choice!
+Share the link with your loved ones before you go and they’ll be able to keep up with all your adventures, plus you might also help some fellow travelers along the way.

 Create a collection of postcards